tfausak/tfausak.github.io/_drafts/immediately-migrating-existing-passwords-to-bcrypt.md

 title: Immediately Migrating Existing Passwords to bcrypt
 ---

-[Redditor kcen commented][1] on my last post about [upgrading to bcrypt][2], pointing out a problem and proposing a solution:

-> The transition from the old style password store to the bcrypted store leaves far too much in limbo and essentially leaves you with a large set of known insecure passwords in your database. \[...\]
->
+> Security cannot afford to be "eventually consistent".

+That's [Geoffrey Couprie's response][4] to my last post about [upgrading to bcrypt][2].
+He's right, of course.
+The solution he propsed is the same one [kcen suggested][1] on Reddit:

-> I solved this problem at a company I joined a couple years ago. \[...\] I created a new database column, bcrypted all of those hashes, then dropped the original password column from the database.
+> I solved this problem at a company I joined a couple years ago.
+> \[...\] I created a new database column, bcrypted all of those
+> hashes, then dropped the original password column from the database.

 At first, and for no good reason, I disliked the idea of bcrypting a password hash.
 It just felt weird.
-I asked some of my colleagues about it and they agreed.
+I asked around and everyone
-However, none of us could come up with any real objections.
+agreed: weird, but not real objections.

-I decided to do a little research.
+So I decided to do a little research.
 After all, combining cryptographic primitives in the wrong way is an easy way to do cryptography wrong.
 I eventually found [a question on the cryptography Stack Exchange][3] that assuaged my fears.
 It said that "the overall idea is a sound migration strategy", which was good enough for me.

-Motivated by that, and [Geoffrey Couprie's Tweet][4] that "security cannot afford to be eventually consistent", here's how to immediately migrate passwords to bcrypt.

 ## Setup